awslabs/amazon-s3-tar-tool/README.md

 NewS3Object = [(5MB Zeroes + tar_header1) + (S3 Existing Object 1) + tar_header2 + (S3 Existing Object 1) ...
 (EOF 2x512 blocks)]
 ```

+### Testing & Validation
+We encourage the end-user to write validation workflows to verify the data has been properly tared.
+If objects being tared are smaller than 5GB, users can use Amazon S3 Batch Operations to generate checksums for the individual objects.
+After the creation of the tar, users can extract the data into a separate bucket/folder and run the same batch operations job on the new data and verify that the checksums match.
+To learn more about using checksums for data validation, along with some demos, please watch [Get Started With Checksums in Amazon S3 for Data Integrity Checking](https://www.youtube.com/watch?v=JGsdvDPSirU).

 ### Limitations of the tool
 This tool still has the same limitations of Multipart Object sizes:
 - The cumulative size of the TAR must be over 5MB
 - The final size cannot be larger than 5TiB

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This project is licensed under the Apache-2.0 License.